EyeVisionsNL/views/README.md

 Weather:
-added shadows to letters and set them to white. background changes with type to reflect what is there.
+added shadows to letters and set them to white. background changes with type to reflect what kind of weather is out is there.

 Compass rose:
-Compass rose card with everything in it. this requires WindRose card from hacs.
+Compass rose card with everything in it want you want to know about the wind. this requires WindRose card from hacs.

 P2000